Submit our quick form and get quotes now!

-Here is an overview of all the different types of paving materials; their respective pros and cons; the things you should include in your agreement with the contractor as well as the prepping step before paving.
+Here's an overview of all the different paving materials, their respective pros and cons, and things you should include in your agreement with your contractor, as well as the prepping step prior to paving.

-Between the three, asphalt is the cheapest material.
+Of the three presented here, asphalt is the cheapest material, aside from gravel.
 It can last around 15 years and, with a good granular base, up to 20 years.

-Mixed with paver stones (also known as paving stones), it can give a more sophisticated look to the pavement.
-However, since it cannot be reused, it is one of the least environmentally-friendly options and you’ll have to pay to get rid of it properly.
+Combined with pavers (also known as paving stones), it can give a more sophisticated look to the pavement.
+However, since it cannot be reused, it's one of the least environmentally-friendly options and you’ll have to pay to get rid of it properly.

-Paver stones have a longer lifespan than asphalt.
-They are hard blocks made out of concrete, glass, clay, brick, stones or plastic.
-They give character to the look of an entrance and can last up to 30 years.
+Pavers have a longer lifespan than asphalt.
+They're hard blocks made out of concrete, glass, clay, brick, stone, or plastic.
+They give character and flair to any driveway and can last up to 30 years.

-Although their installation costs more than asphalt, with proper maintenance this material can save you money in the long run.
-Another advantage to paver stones is that you can easily remove and reuse them somewhere else if need.
+Although installation costs are higher than asphalt, with proper maintenance, this material can save you money in the long run.
+Another advantage to pavers is that you can easily remove and reuse them somewhere else if need be.

-Concrete comes in different colours, shape and patterns.
+Concrete is available in different colours, shapes, and patterns.
 You can pour it directly on the ground.
-Its installation cost and lifespan are similar to that of paver stones.
-Excluding the cost of excavating the entrance, prices can vary a lot depending on the materials, their characteristics (shape, grade, etc.) and where they are bought.
-The approximate cost of paving an entrance according to different materials:
+Its installation cost and lifespan are similar to that of pavers.
+Excavation costs aside, pouring concrete costs can vary a lot depending on several factors, their characteristics (shape, grade, etc.) and where it was purchased.

 |Type of paving material||Average price per square foot|